haskellfoundation/tech-proposals/proposals/000-comm-grants.md

   to contribute to a Clojure project for an indefinite period of time.
 * The Unitary Fund, which awards $4000 per grant for research-based contributions to quantum technology.
-* The Tweag Open Source Fellowship, which states that it's twice the amount of Google Summer of Code.
+* The Tweag Open Source Fellowship, which states that it is twice the amount (and twice the length) of Google Summer of Code.

 ## Motivation